 If you do not select signing authorities for the joint Account, you agree the Account will be operated as any one signatory may sign.
 This means that any joint Account holder can operate the Account without another signing authority required to sign for the transaction.
 The designation of signing authority determines who has authority to fully operate the Account.
 Any person can close an account unless the account has been set up with more than one to sign.”

 Joint and Several Liability

 If the Account is a joint Account, each Owner who is an Account holder agrees that they are jointly and severally liable to Libro for all transactions, obligations, debts, and liabilities under the Service Agreement for that Account or incurred by operation of the Account, even if caused solely by the act or omission of the other joint Account holder(s).

 Care and Control of Cheques and Statements

 All cheque transactions will be reflected in your Account, even if you did not perform or authorize the transaction.
-You are responsible for your account and all transactions.
-All Owners are required to show reasonable grounds and due diligence to protect themselves.
+You are responsible for your Account and all transactions.
+All Owners are required to show reasonable efforts and due diligence to protect themselves.